Shaunak-Phadnis/new-site-attempt/content/_index.md

 ## News

 - 02/2026: I will be giving a talk at PLC50.
-- 12/22/2025: I presented my paper about puzzling Marathi discourse particle _bara_ at [DiPSAL](https://sites.google.com/view/dipsal/home)@IIT-Delhi
+- 12/22/2025: I presented my paper about puzzling Marathi discourse particle _bərə_ at [DiPSAL](https://sites.google.com/view/dipsal/home)@IIT-Delhi.
-- 11/22/2025: I presented my work on English slang *lowkey* at SNEWS held at UMass.
+- 11/22/2025: I presented my work on the English slang *lowkey* at SNEWS held at UMass.
-- 06/09/2025: I defended my first GP titled "Negative meaning without negation: case of _bara_ in Marathi" advised by Rajesh Bhatt and María Biezma.
+- 06/09/2025: I defended my first GP titled "Negative meaning without negation: case of _bərə_ in Marathi" advised by Rajesh Bhatt and María Biezma.
 - 04/12/2025: I was at FASAL15 held at UT-Austin.
-I presented my first GP on Marathi discourse particle *bara*.
+I presented my first GP on Marathi discourse particle *bərə*.